telekom/oscake-documentation/docs/curations.md

 The id of an issue depends on the type ('E', 'W', 'I') and gets a two-digit number as suffix (consecutively numbered for each type on root level and on package level).
 Therefore, it is possible to curate specific issues by the "Curator".
 If an issue occurs for a specific package, which is not contained in the `complianceArtifactPackages`, the id consists of the type and the identifier of the package (e.g. `"W_Maven:org.springframework.boot:spring-boot-starter:2.5.3")`.

 A curation always contains the package-`id` at the very beginning, followed by the `packageModifier` (more details see below).
 The `resolved_issues` tag lists the issues which are treated by this curation.
-The Curator processes the curation and removes the listed issue-ids from the oscc-issues lists.
+The tag can also contain wildcards to handle all errors or warnings ("W*" and "E*") The Curator processes the curation and removes the listed issue-ids from the oscc-issues lists.
 At the end, the curated oscc-file only contains the issues, which are still open.

 ```
 - id: "Maven:org.springframework.boot:spring-boot-starter:2.5.3"